 Berkeley College seeks to provide graduate students with an education that balances academic preparation, professional training, and hands-on experience.
-The College considers students for admission to the graduate program based on future potential, motivation, past academic achievement, and work experience.
-The Graduate Admissions Committee will evaluate the depth and breadth of the applicant's work experience, the applicant's position and level of responsibility, and the applicant's career progression.
-Applicants must have a Bachelor's degree from an accredited institution to apply to the graduate program.
+The College considers students for admission to the graduate programs based on future potential, motivation, past academic achievement, and work experience.
+The program specific Graduate Admissions Committee will evaluate the depth and breadth of the applicant's work experience, the applicant's position and level of responsibility, and the applicant's career progression.
+Applicants must have a Bachelor's degree from an accredited institution to apply to the Master of Business Administration (M.B.A.) degree in Management program.
 A personal interview is strongly recommended.
 Applicants are encouraged to contact the Office of Graduate Admissions to arrange for an appointment.
 Please allow a minimum of one hour for the visit to discuss educational objectives and career plans, and to receive a tour of the College.
 For further information, students may also call the College at 855-522-4723 or email BCGrad@BerkeleyCollege.edu.

 Since Berkeley maintains a rolling admissions policy, students are encouraged to apply as early as possible.
-The Committee on Graduate Admissions notifies an applicant of a decision as soon as all credentials have been evaluated.
+The Graduate Admissions Committee notifies an applicant of a decision as soon as all credentials have been evaluated.